Naresh-doniparti/AWS-Repository/VPC_README.md

    </div>

   - The idea of dividing the VPC into subnets is to group them into public and private subnets and route the traffic to them accordingly.
   -  Private subnets does not allow public traffic.
-But, they should access the resources in the internet using NAT gateway.
-   Nat gateway allows only one way communication, resources in private subnet can access public resources, but not vice versa.
- - Public subnets allow public traffic.
-They use internet gateway to achieve this.
+But, they can access the resources in the internet or other AWS resources.
+It uses NAT gateway for this.
+Nat gateway allows only one way communication.
+Public subnets allow public traffic.
+They use internet gateway for this.

+## Routing tables
  - Routing to subnets is done with the help of routing tables.
-In the routing tables, we will be specifying what is the inbound and outbound traffic.
-We can associate multiple subnets to a route table.
+In the routing tables, we will be specifying what is the inbound and outbound traffic and what are the subnets associated to the route table.
+You can associate multiple subnets to the routing table.
-   - For public subnets, a public route will be created, Internet gateway will be added as one of the routes .
+   - For public subnets, we will be creating a public route table and add Internet gateway as one of the routes and associate all the public subnets to this route table.
-   - For private subnets, a private route will be created, Nat Gateway will be added as one of the routes.
+   - For private subnets, we will be creating a private route table and add NAT gateway as one of the routes and associate all the private subnets to this route table.

- - Since, private subnets are not exposed to internet, we can use them while creating secured resources like databases, server applications.
+ - Since, private subnets has one way communication, they are not exposed to internet, we can use them while creating EC2 instances for databases, server applications.
- - For applications which require internet facing, we will use public subnets while creating resources like EC2 web applications, application load balancers, etc.,
+ - For applications which require internet facing, we will use public subnets while creating EC2 instance like web applications, application load balancers, etc.,
- - Subnets can be created across zones in the region where VPC was created.
+  - Subnets can be created across zones in the region where VPC was created for higher availability.

  ## ACL (Access control lists)
-- It sits between routes and subnets and controls what comes in and out of the subnets.
+- ACL sits between routes and subnets and controls what comes in and out of the subnets.
-- Custom rule names has a naming convention, they start with rule name 100, when we add another rule, it has to be given 200(incremented by 100).
-- In each rule we will specify what traffic is allowed or denied.
+- Custom rule names has a naming convention, they start with the rule name 100 as default, when we add another rule, it has to be given 200(incremented by 100).
+In each rule we will specify what traffic is allowed or denied.
-- The incoming traffic goes through these set of rules, if any of the rule is satisfied, it will be either permitted or denied based on the rule which it was evaluated against.
-If none of the rule gets evaluated, the traffic will not be permitted into subnet.
+- The routed traffic goes through these set of rules before hitting your subnets, If any of the rule is satisfied, it permits the traffic to your subnet.
+Otherwise, it denies.
   <div align="left">
       <img src="/VPC2.PNG"></img>
  </div>

+### At a high level, Routing tables and ACL helps what comes in and goes out of the subnet, it essentialy protects your subnets from being accessed by an unknown resources.
+EC2 instances deployed in the subnets uses security groups as an another layer of protection.

 # Bigger Picture
   <div align="left">